Psalm 23: 1-3, 5-6

-The responsorial psalm for this week comes from Psalm 23, one of the most familiar and best-loved psalms of the entire psalter.
+The responsorial psalm for today’s feast comes from Psalm 23, one of the most familiar and best-loved psalms of the entire psalter.
 It paints vivid pictures of a carefree existence, peaceful rest, and abundant fruitfulness.

 The LORD is my shepherd; I shall not want.
 In verdant pastures he gives me repose;